2024 SIU Edwardsville Cougars men's soccer team: Regular season

 In front of 6,128 fans, the SIUE Cougars and the 19th ranked St. Louis Billikens met in Downtown West at CityPark in the 41st iteration of the Bronze Boot Game for possession of the Joseph Carenza, Sr. Trophy.
 The Bills may have won the statistical battle, but the Cougars won the game and took home the Bronze Boot for the second consecutive year.
 In the 62nd minute, Nacho Abeal was driving toward the goal and was fouled inside the box.
 Yasha Schaerer converted the penalty kick to give SIUE the 1–0 lead.
 The Billikens outshot the Cougars 13–4 overall and 4–2 in shots on goal, and they were especially active in the late stages of the game, but Rob Gjelaj made saves on all four potential scores to keep a clean sheet and seal SIUE's first win of the season.
 The Cougars are now 1–2–1.

 The game was rescheduled from Thursday to Friday to miss the heavy weather of Hurricane Francine's aftermath, but the Cougars and the Memphis Tigers still played to a 1–1 draw in a steady rainfall.
 As has generally been the course this season, SIUE trailed the home team in shots 16–8 and on goal 7–5, but both squads was strong enough on defense to prevent any scoring after the game's first seventeen minutes.
 In the 13th minute, Nacho Abeal pounced on a ball that was loosed by a midfield slip in the wet pitch and flew toward the goal, driving his shot past the keeper to give the Cougars the lead.
 Five minutes later, as play resumed following an injury substitution, the home team was scurrying around seemingly before SIUE was ready to resume; the ball ended up in a mad scramble right in front of the net, and a Memphis foot knocked it past Rob Gjelaj, who was unable to make one of his six saves.
 The rest of the match, it was the Tigers pressing and the Cougars turning them away, then the Cougars pressing before it was the Tigers once more.
 Nic Meunch led SIUE with two shots on goal.
 With the draw, the Cougars record is now 1–2–2.

-Post season
+Postseason

 The Ohio Valley Conference men's soccer tournament was again held at SIUE's Ralph Korte Stadium.
 The Cougars defeated Incanate Word 1–0 in the semifinals.
 They then downed Hoston Christian in the final 2–1 on a "golden goal" in the second extra period to earn the OVC's automatic bid to the NCAA Tournament.